 • Now that we’ve answered “how is interest calculated on credit cards,” you likely want to know what a good interest rate actually is.
 Generally speaking, a “good” interest rate on a credit card is one that is lower than the national average rate.
 Those with excellent credit scores may be offered interest rates at or below this average.

-• The average credit card interest rate changes frequently.
-As of March 2023, the Federal Reserve reports the average credit card interest rate to be 20.92 percent.
+• The average credit card interest rate changes frequently, but at the time of writing, it was at 20.66 percent.
 As always, the exact rate you get will depend on your creditworthiness and the specific terms of your credit card agreement.